 Mehendi lage ke rakhna, doli saja ke rakhna!
 Ok, I’m totally in the mehendi feel right now since my cousin’s ceremony is scheduled in just about a month!
 We’ve finalized on a mehendi design and the ceremony playlist too is being taken care of.
 The only thing yet to be sealed are the giveaways for all the pretty ladies attending the do.
-So my cousin and I sat down for a good 2 hours to come up with some exciting mehendi gift ideas and here’s all that we have!
+So my cousin and I sat down for a good 2 hours to come up with exciting list of mehendi gifts for guest and here’s all that we have!
 Take a look!

 It’s like the mehendi thing right now!
 From brides to guests to giveaways, gota has dominated the wedding scene and we are loving every bit of these pretty, little things.
 From gota rings to haathphools, earrings to bangles, the options are endless.
 You can request your local tailor to make you these or do check out Nino’s creations for some fabulous pieces.